ttsang96/test/VeBridge_General_Application.md

 What we have already accomplished:

-- Smart contracts VeChan, Ethereum, BSC on testnet.
+- Smart contracts VeChain, Ethereum, BSC on testnet.
 - Deploy beta website for VeBridge: [https://vebridge-stag.vebank.io/home](https://vebridge-stag.vebank.io/home).
 - Run stress-test to test bridge stability with 100% accuracy and up-time.
 - Ready for mainnet.